Now could be a perfect time to consider a move to Portugal from USA.

 If in doubt, you should seek advice from a qualified US tax advisor with cross-border knowledge.

-7. Better safety and security
+7. Better Safety and Security

 Safety is yet another reason why so many people are moving to Portugal from the USA.

-Portugal has recently been ranked in position 6 by the Global Peace Index, which ranks 163 countries on their levels of peacefulness.
+Portugal has recently been ranked in position 7 by the Global Peace Index, which ranks 163 countries on their levels of peacefulness.
 That makes Portugal one of the safest countries in the world.

 ‘Peacefulness’ is made up of several factors, including the following: